gatsbyjs/gatsby/docs/tutorial/using-multiple-themes-together.md

 ## Step 9: Shadow the Theme-UI theme file

 `gatsby-theme-blog` and `gatsby-theme-notes` both use [Theme-UI](https://www.gatsbyjs.org/docs/theme-ui/) design tokens to manage their styling; colors, font sizes, spacing, etc. We can use component shadowing to gain control over these design tokens in our final site.
-Don't forget to stop and restart your development server when adding a shadowed component the first time.
+Don't forget to stop and restart your development server the again.
 Your file structure should look like this:

 ```
 └── src